 People naturally seek connections with others.
 Engaging in conversations with your LinkedIn connections is a great way to network, your logo may represent your business but a logo may not hold significant value for potential clients.
 You may find they are more interested in getting to know the personalities behind the business.

 If you are willing to put in the time you can send a connection request to almost anyone else who is on LinkedIn.
 It is therefore relatively easy to grow your following on LinkedIn!
 Just use the search function to target your desired audience.

+For example… HR Directors in London, Virtual PA’s in Bath or Business Owners in Birmingham.
 As your connections grow this opens the doors to more second-degree connections.
-You can have 30,000 connections on LinkedIn so there is usually plenty of room for more.
+You can have 30,000 connections on LinkedIn so there is usually plenty of room for growth.

 Craft regular useful content for your ideal client.
 Think about their triggers and how you can help them.
 Be personal and be YOU.
 Just because it is LinkedIn, don’t feel that you can’t share who you are and what you love doing.
 We can guarantee that the posts that show a little bit of personality will stand out and will generally perform better.

-This combination of growing your connections and showing up on a regular basis is a great recipe for success.
+This combination of growing your connections and showing up regularly is a great recipe for success.

-So, if all of the above is true, should you just ditch your LinkedIn Page all together?
+So, if all of the above is true, should you just ditch your LinkedIn Page altogether?

 Well, it really depends on the size of your business and how many employees you have.
 For, example large corporate organisations are likely to have high followings and potentially have brand standards to follow therefore a company page is perfect for them.